mdmtk/docs/beta/source/guide/csp/settings.md

 ### Overview

+All Android devices provide an in-device System Settings Menu that presents a user interface that a device user can use to configure a variety of Setting Settings.
+Some of these System Settings may be sensitive in nature and could lead to undesired consequences if a device user changed them inappropriately.

+Zebra Android devices provide a few ways to prevent a device user from making unwanted changes via the System Settings Menu.
+The [AppMgr Feature Type](../guide/csp/app) could be used to disable launching of the System Settings Menu application altogether.
+Or, the [AccessMgr Feature Type](../guide/csp/access) could be used to restrict the device user to a very limited version of the System Settings Menu with a reduced set of the capabilities (e.g. Display, Volume, About).
+But in some cases, it may be important to allow the device user to configure more System Settings while preventing configuration of especially sensitive ones.

-SettingsMgr Feature Type allows you to manage the Settings UI options by allowing you to change what settings are allowed to be configured through this UI.
+The SettingsMgr Feature Type allows you to individually control whether the device user can use selected especially sensitive System Settings via the System Settings Menu.

 ### Main Functionality

-* Enable or Disable the Ability to Perform an Enterprise Reset from the Settings UI
+* Turn On or Off the ability for the device user to do the following from the System Settings Menu:
+	* Perform an Enterprise Reset of the device
-* Enable or Disable the Ability to turn Wi-Fi on or off from the Settings UI
+	* Change the Wi-Fi configuration of the device
-* Enable or Disable the Ability to turn Install Apps from Unknown Sources on or off from the Settings UI
+	* Change whether applications from Unknown Sources (e.g. not from the Google Play Store) can be installed
-* Enable or Disable the Ability to to turn Airplane Mode on or off from the Settings UI
+	* Turn Airplane Mode On or Off
-* Enable of Disable the Ability to access the "Apps" section in the Settings UI
+	* Access the "Apps" section, where installed and running applications can be affected

 ##Parameter Notes
 ###Ability to invoke Enterprise Reset in Settings UI